 The Swiss Code limits Transocean's ability to hold or repurchase its own shares.
 Transocean and its subsidiaries may only repurchase shares if and to the extent that sufficient freely distributable reserves are available, as described above under "-Dividends and Other Distributions."
 The aggregate par value of all of Transocean's shares held by Transocean and Transocean's subsidiaries may not exceed 10% of the registered share capital.
 However, Transocean may repurchase its own shares beyond the statutory limit of 10% if the shareholders have passed a resolution at a general meeting of shareholders authorizing the board of directors to repurchase shares in an amount in excess of 10% and the repurchased shares are dedicated for cancellation.
-Any shares repurchased pursuant to such an authorization will then be cancelled at a general meeting of shareholders upon the approval of shareholders holding a majority of the votes cast at the general meeting.
+Any shares repurchased pursuant to such an authorization will then be cancelled at a general meeting.
 Repurchased shares held by Transocean or Transocean's subsidiaries do not carry any rights to vote at a general meeting of shareholders but are, unless otherwise resolved by Transocean's shareholders at a general meeting, entitled to the economic benefits generally associated with the shares.